Graph Neural Networks for Causal Inference Under Network Confounding: Introduction

 \subsection{Related Literature}

-Much of the literature on network interference considers randomized control trials and neighborhood interference \citep[e.g.][]{athey2018exact,basse2019randomization,li2022random,toulis2013estimation}.
-Several papers study estimation under unconfoundedness and partial interference, where units are partitioned into disjoint groups with no interference across groups, including \cite{liu2016inverse}, \cite{liu2019doubly}, and \cite{qu2022efficient}. \cite{veitch2019using} study neighborhood interference under unconfoundedness and propose to use ``node embeddings'' as control variables, which are learned functions of the graph.
-A variety of methods are available for generating node embeddings, but it is unclear how to best select a method to adjust for confounding.
-GNNs can be interpreted as a method of generating node embeddings (see \autoref{sgnnarch}), and our behavioral model provides justification for their use.
+There is a large literature on interference primarily focusing on randomized control trials \citep[e.g.][]{athey2018exact,li2022random,toulis2013estimation}.
+We contribute to a growing recent literature on unconfoundedness, much of which operates in a partial interference setting where units are partitioned into disjoint groups with no interference across groups \citep[e.g.][]{liu2019doubly,qu2022efficient}.

+\cite{veitch2019using} consider network interference and propose to use as controls ``node embeddings,'' which are learned functions of the graph.
+Node embeddings can be obtained from a variety of methods, but it is unclear how to justify a particular choice.
+GNNs learn node embeddings in an end-to-end fashion (see \autoref{sgnn}), and our behavioral model provides justification for their use.
-Neighborhood interference is often a strong assumption \citep{eckles2017design,savje2021causal}. \cite{leung2022causal} proposes the weaker condition of {\em approximate} neighborhood interference (ANI), which, unlike \eqref{YKnbhd}, allows for endogenous peer effects in outcomes.
-We utilize an analogous condition but consider unconfounded, rather than randomized, treatment assignment.
-We make the point that ANI helps induce a form of approximate sparsity, making high-dimensional network regression feasible.

-Most papers studying network interference rule out peer effects in treatment selection because this induces a complex form of dependence in treatments. \cite{ditraglia2020identifying} and \cite{kang2016peer} use similar restrictions in their studies of noncompliance with interference.
-Several papers relax this restriction by modeling treatment selection as a game \citep{balat2020multiple,jackson2020adjusting,kim2020analysis,lin2021selection}.
-Their estimation strategies require estimates of structural parameters of the selection model under parametric assumptions.